 This page has been translated using TexTra by NICT.
 Please note that the translation may not be completely accurate.If you find any mistranslations, we appreciate your feedback on the "Request form for improving the automatic translation ".

-The notation of "compliance" in this verification result is based on the notation specified in "JIS X 2021-3:2016 Compatibility Notation Guidelines for Web Content - April 8341 Edition" of the Web Accessibility Infrastructure Committee of the Japan Council for Access to Information and Communications Technology (https://waic.jp/docs/jis2016/compliance-guidelines/202104/).
-2021
+The notation of "compliance" in the results of this verification is based on the notation defined in "JIS X 8341-3:2016 Compliance Notation Guidelines for Web Content - April 2021 Version" by the Web Accessibility Infrastructure Committee of the Information and Communications Access Council. (https://waic.jp/docs/jis2016/compliance-guidelines/202104/)

 ItemContents